-For Hydroviv’s assessment of Nashville's water quality, we aggregated water quality test data from Metro Water Services, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s assessment of Nashville's water quality, we aggregated water quality test data from Metro Water Services, the U.S. Environmental Protection Agency (EPA), as well as samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we build and sell to our customers in Nashville, are optimized with this research in mind.
+The custom water filters that we build and sell to our customers in Nashville, are optimized with this research in mind.

 Source Of Nashville Drinking Water

 Nashville’s drinking water comes from the Cumberland River, which is treated at both the K.R.
 Harrington and Omohundro water filtration plants.
 The Cumberland River has historically been plagued with industrial pollution.
 The Tennessee River Keepers are in the midst of a lawsuit with 3M, which is a major manufacturer of Per and Polyfluoalkyl Substances (PFAS).

 Lead enters Nashville's tap and drinking water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
 Currently, 10% of samples analyzed for lead in Nashville's water are over 1 part per billion.
 Though currently in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
 Homes built before 1986 are particularly susceptible to high lead levels.
 The American Academy of Pediatrics recommends that any taps used to serve children have lead levels no higher than 1 part per billion.